Noah-Bjorner/quickskim-api/README.md

 # QuickSkim API

-QuickSkim simplifies online reading by delivering instant summaries and clear breakdowns of any article and video with a single click.
+QuickSkim delivers instant AI-powered summaries and key insights from any article or video with a single click.
+This open-source API powers the QuickSkim browser extension.

 📌 **Use For Free:** [Chrome Web Store](https://xxx)